New to flash photography? Start here!

 It’s an easy place to start from, and it’s a great start.

-- how to bounce your flash
+- How to bounce your flash

-- which flashgun should I get?
+- Which flashgun should I get?

-- balancing flash and ambient exposure
+- Flash photography tutorial: balancing flash and ambient exposure (model: Anelisa)

-- flash photography essentials
+- Flash photography tutorial

-- video clip – using the black foamie thing
+- Video clip – using the black foamie thing